operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/prometheus-operator.md

 prometheus-server-0                    3/3     Running   1          40s
 ```

-Step 4: Create below yaml definition of the Custom Resource to create the service to access prometheus server
+Step 4: Create below yaml definition of the Custom Resource to create the service to access prometheus server:

 ```execute